Hizoco Business Whitepaper

 - EIP-191 (personal_sign): Standard message signing interface, consistent with signing experience of mainstream wallets like MetaMask

-- EIP-712 (typed data sign): Structured data signing, readable and verifiable signing content, preventing phishing signatures
+- EIP-712 (typed_data_sign): Structured data signing, readable and verifiable signing content, preventing phishing signatures

 - BIP39 HD Wallet: Mnemonic phrase standard, supporting multi-account derivation from seeds, reducing user asset management complexity